pjestico/MMM-GoogleTrafficTimes/README.md

 * destination1 = This is the first location you need travel times to (required).
 * destination2 = This is the second location you need travel times to (optional).
 * destination3 = This is the third location you need travel times to (optional).
+* AvoidHighways = true or false, controls whether Highways are avoided (true) or utilised (false) in routing.
+* AvoidTolls = true or false, controls whether Tolls are avoided (true) or utilised (false) in routing.

 The Destinations need to be entered in the form Label:Address.